WHAT and WHY Cohousing?

 COHOUSING combines private homes with large generous communal spaces and shared resources.
 Each household owns their own private home and co-owns the shared interior and exterior spaces, which are collectively maintained.
 Very good track records as real estate investments.

-CO-OPERATIVES often subsidized by the government.
-Everyone has their own private home and shares the entire property together.
+CO-OPERATIVES are owned by a Co-op corporation.
+Residents lease their own private home and share the entire property together.
 They collaborate to keep the building and grounds in good shape.
-Ownership structures will vary depending on the type of cooperative.
 Not a form of real estate investment, as residents do not own their units or profit from it's sale.
+Often subsidized by the government.

 INTENTIONAL COMMUNITIES is the greater umbrella term that Cohousing fits within.
 The umbrella also includes Intentional Communities that are larger and based on specific overriding values, which may include businesses collectively owned and operated by the members.